 At the time of sentencing, either the defendant plead guilty or was found guilty at trial.
 The sentencing is when the judge determines what your sentence/outcome will be.
 Typically whether jail or prison time will served or whether there will be a dispositional or durational departure.
 At the time of sentencing, a defense attorney should file a sentencing brief outlining the reasons for the departure.
 A downward dispositional departure means that the judge will consider whether to stay the execution of jail time in a case and instead impose a stayed sentence to avoid a prison sentence.
 A downward dispositional departure is a request for the judge to consider a sentence below the Minnesota Sentencing guidelines.
-Contact the sentencing attorneys at Keller Law Offices to see if there is a presumptive prison sentence in your criminal case.
+Contact the sentencing attorneys at Keller Criminal Defense Attorneys to see if there is a presumptive prison sentence in your criminal case.
 The court must impose the presumptive guideline sentence unless there are substantial and compelling circumstances to warrant a departure.
 When looking to a dispositional departure the court should focus on the defendant as an individual and whether the presumptive sentence would be best for him and society.
 The court will look at whether the defendant is amenable to probation.

 Factors for amenability to probation are: